timvisee/pokoebox-distro/README.md

 ./build-docker.sh
 ```

+Building the image might take 30 to 60 minutes.
+When the build succeeds, see
-After building succeeds, see the `./deploy` directory.
+the `./deploy` directory.

 ## License
 This project is released under the GNU GPL-3.0 license.